 - The new D18 will go from RRC Notre Dame to Downtown via Notre Dame and William

-We’ve also recommended an extension to On-Request zone 106.
-This would move the south boundary from Edison Avenue to Kimberly Avenue, improving service in the evenings and on weekends.
+We’re also extending the south boundary of the On-Request zone 106 from Edison Avenue to Kimberly Avenue.
+This will improve service in the evenings and on weekends.

-The Committee will also consider improvements to six routes.
+We will also be making improvements to six routes this fall.
 These changes are designed to:

 - Add service where there is a higher demand